Tsawwassen/Large-Box-App/README.md

 ~                                                                                   ~
-~ This app was created on my own time for my current job at Ingram Micro.           ~ ~ I was not asked by anyone at my job to create this app.                           ~ ~ The job ispiered by to document the process, issues, and how it can be improved   ~ ~                                                                                   ~
+~ This app was created on my own time for my current job at Ingram Micro.           ~ ~ I was not asked by anyone at my job to create this app.                           ~ ~ The job ispiered by to document a process, and how it can be improved.             ~ ~                                                                                   ~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~